 If you haven’t seen it yet, add “Watch The Secret Life of Walter Mitty” to your to-do list.
 Now.
 I’ll wait… Okay, so for travel lovers, Walter Mitty has become a quick classic.
 The story follows along as Walter (played by the incredible Ben Stiller) journeys around the world in search of a famous travel photographer to get the perfect photo as his first cover feature for TIME Magazine.
 The scenes go back-and-forth from reality to daydreams as Walter’s monotonous life gets exciting and adventurous.
 One of my things about the film?
 The absolutely gorgeous scenery from the places Walter visits.
 He explores the landscapes of Greenland, Iceland, Yemen, and Afghanistan (though filming was done exclusively in Greenland and Iceland).

-I was lucky enough to score a flight deal to Reykjavik earlier this year.
+I was lucky enough to score a flight deal to Reykjavik a while back.
 (Roundtrip from Boston for only $200!)
 While I didn’t get the chance to visit the specific filming locations, the places I did visit were just as beautiful.

 Other Movies Filmed in Iceland